mattiapasqualini99/alzheimer-novelty-competition/README.md

 ## Contact & Questions

-For questions about implementation, data, or methodology, contact: [your email]
+For questions about implementation, data, or methodology, contact: m.pasqualini@tue.nl

 ---